CS222-UIUC/fa25-fa25-team001/client/movie-review/PLATFORM_CONNECTIONS.md

 # Gaming Platform Connections

-This feature allows users to **link** their gaming platform accounts (Steam, Nintendo, Xbox, PlayStation) to sync playtime data.
+This feature allows users to **link** their gaming platform accounts (Steam, Xbox, PlayStation) to sync playtime data.

 ⚠️ **Important**: These are account **linkages only** - users still sign in with their email/password.
 Platform accounts are only used to access gaming data.